 A mother can massage her breasts and use nipple stimulation just before feeding to form an erect nipple for the baby to latch on.

 Some of the longest nipples are 2cm or more.
 Some of the most prominent nipples are 2.5cm in diameter and bigger.
 Usually, a large or long nipple will not cause a breastfeeding problem unless the oversized nipples are badly misshapen (deformed).

 Extremely long nipples may cause the baby to gag while breastfeeding, but this improves as the baby matures.

 Some ladies may have more than one nipple on the areola.
 A second or third nipple may or may not produce milk.
 The extra nipple may get in the way while breastfeeding but usually does not cause problems.

 A Bifurcated nipple is a nipple with one or more separations; it is split into two or more parts.
 A bifurcated nipple does not generally hinder breastfeeding.

 A folded nipple usually shows as a slit.
 The nipple is folded inwards.
-This can cause some discomfort if the two sides of the folds rub against each other while breastfeeding.
+This can cause discomfort if the two sides of the folds rub against each other while breastfeeding.

 Nipples That Appear Inverted

 These types of nipples are also called "pseudo-inverted nipples," "retractile nipples," or "umbilicated nipples,"